lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 Note: SQL is case insensitive, but it's common to write commands with the SQL keywords in all capitals.

-## Let's Get 'Em
+## "Look!
+It's the Bat Signal!

 Now that we know the database has been populated with data, let's check that our API works.
 We need to make a `GET` request against the endpoint `/super-hero` and we should be sent back an object that contains a list of super heroes.

 There are a couple of ways to _manually_ test APIs.
 One of them is to use an API testing platform like [Insomnia](https://insomnia.rest/) which is open-source and my choice, or there is [Postman](https://www.postman.com/) which is another popular choice.

-Alternatively, if you're on Linux, MacOS or WSL, you can use this command:
+Alternatively, if you're on Linux, MacOS or WSL, you can use this command in your terminal:

 ```bash
 curl -X GET --location "http://localhost:8080/super-hero" | json_pp